About

 Capability mode

-A process can enter into capability mode by calling the BSD::Capsicum.enter! method.
-After entering capability mode, the process has limited abilities.
-File descriptors acquired before entering capability mode remain accessible and unrestricted, but their capabilites can be reduced.
-See the cap_enter(2) manual page for more details:
+A process can enter into capability mode by calling the BSD::Capsicum.enter_capability_mode! method.
+After entering capability mode, a process may only issue system calls operating on file descriptors that have already been acquired or by reading limited global system state.
+File descriptors acquired before entering capability mode remain fully capable but their capabilities can be reduced by calling the BSD::Capsicum.permit! method.
+See the cap_enter(2) manual page or the rest of the README for more details:

 #!/usr/bin/env ruby